 Contingent payment arrangements reflect changes in estimates of contingent payment liabilities associated with acquisitions in previous periods, as well as accretion expense of these liabilities.
-The credit of \$2.2 million for 2018 reflects the change in estimate of the contingent consideration payable relating to our 2010 acquisition of \$2.4 million, offset by accretion expenses of \$0.2 million.
-The expense of \$0.3 million for 2017 reflects accretion expenses of \$0.5 million, offset by a change in estimate of the contingent consideration payable relating to our 2010 acquisition of \$2.2 million.
-The credit to operating expenses of \$20.2 million in 2016 reflects changes in estimates of contingent consideration payable of \$21.5 million relating to our 2013 and 2010 acquisitions, offset by the accretion expense of \$1.3 million.
+The credit of \$0.5 million for 2019 reflects the change in estimate of the contingent consideration payable relating to our 2016 acquisition of \$3.1 million, offset by accretion expenses of \$2.6 million.
+The credit of \$2.2 million for 2018 reflects the change in estimate of the contingent consideration payable relating to our 2016 acquisition of \$2.4 million, offset by accretion expenses of \$0.2 million.
+The expense of \$0.3 million for 2017 reflects accretion expenses of \$0.5 million, offset by a change in estimate of the contingent consideration payable relating to our 2010 acquisition of \$0.2 million.

-Interest
+Interest on Borrowings

-Interest expense increased 26.4% and 72.0% in 2018 and 2017, respectively, reflecting higher weighted average interest rates on commercial paper borrowings.
-Average daily borrowings of commercial paper during 2018, 2017 and 2016 were \$350.3 million, \$482.2 million and \$422.9 million, respectively, with weighted average interest rates of 2.0%, 1.2% and 0.6%, respectively.
+Interest expense increased 25.8% in 2019, reflecting both higher weighted average borrowings and interest rates.
+Average daily borrowings for both the EQH facility and commercial paper were \$436.9 million at a weighted average interest rate of 2.5% during 2019 compared to \$350.3 million and 2.0% for commercial paper during 2018.
+Interest expense increased 26.4% in 2018, reflecting higher weighted average interest rates on commercial paper borrowings.
+Average daily borrowings of commercial paper during 2018 and 2017 were \$350.3 million and \$482.2 million, respectively, with weighted average interest rates of 2.0% and 1.2%, respectively.